JarriqTheTechie/mv-components/README.md

 # License

-ViewComponent is available as open source under the terms of the MIT License http://opensource.org/licenses/MIT
+MV-Component is available as open source under the terms of the MIT License http://opensource.org/licenses/MIT